 Innovation starts at the top, and if education leaders want to get new, fresh ideas from their employees, they have to be open to them having some bad ideas along with the good.
 The more ideas you have, the better the chance of getting a good one.

-3 schools implementing innovation in education:
+Here are 3 schools that are implementing innovation in education:

-The Carpe Diem classroom is designed like an office setting, with students learning from their computer in a cubicle.
+Carpe Diem Schools: The Carpe Diem classroom is designed like an office setting, with students learning from their computer in a cubicle.
 Part of the day is spent doing online work, but at their own pace.
 If a student is blazing ahead of the rest of the class, they aren’t held back, but are put into the next grade level of work.
 An example is that a student may be in 6th grade math, 7th grade English, and 8th grade history.
 Where they’re falling behind they can get more help from the teacher to catch up, and actually graduate early if they want to.
 The kids have said that it’s incentive to work harder and ask for help where they need it.

-Clintondale High School has one of the most innovative ideas I’ve heard in education innovation.
+Clintondale High School: Clintondale High School has one of the most innovative ideas I’ve heard in education innovation.
 It’s an example of not falling into the “that’s the way we’ve always done it” mode.
 So, the typical way of doing homework has always been that the teacher gives a lecture at school and then gives the students homework to take home.
 The problem is that many students who need help with homework may not have parents there who could help them.
 Also, one of the main things kids hate about school is the homework.
+So, Clintondale decided to flip things around.
+They do the homework at school where they have access to the teacher if they need help.
+And then watch the lecture at home online.
+This has reduce the failure rate in English by 33%, reduced the failure rate in math by 31%, and reduced the failure rate in science by 22%.
+This is a brilliant example of why you should always look at things from another angle.

-The Steve Jobs School is self-guided instead of having everyone learn at the same pace.
+The Steve Jobs School: The Steve Jobs School is self-guided instead of having everyone learn at the same pace.
 Rather than feeding the students knowledge, teachers, who are called coaches, actually coach the students instead.
 Parents and coaches meet every six weeks.
 The lessons take place on an iPad and technology, math, science and engineering are taught alongside creativity and problem solving.

-The most interesting school on the list is one that is innovative because it uses the techniques of the past.
+Waldorf School of the Peninsula: The most interesting school on the list is one that is innovative because it uses the techniques of the past.
 You would think the tech giants in Silicon Valley would send their kids to the most tech savvy school, but most of them actually fork over a huge amount to send their own kids to a school that doesn’t allow technology.
 No computers, tablets or smart phones are allowed.
 Subjects are taught using creativity, arts, games, and exploration – use knitting to teach math, and games to teach language.
 Topics like resilience, problem solving and social and emotional intelligence are favored over rote learning.
 They equip students with the skills to navigate a fast-changing future.

 The future of education will be more diverse and personalized.
 The more choices students have, the more innovative education will become.
 Parents will always want the best education possible for their kids, but that doesn’t necessarily mean more money.
 It does mean thinking outside the box for a better way to learn.